TimWSpence/blog/posts/2021-01-12-threading-best-practices-cats-effect.md

 IO.println("current pool") >> IO.blocking(println("blocking pool")) >> IO.println("current pool")
 ```

-There is also an analogous operation `interruptible` which shifts to the blocking pool
+There is also a similar operation `interruptible` which shifts to the blocking
-but will attempt to cancel the operation using `Thread#interrupt()` in the event that
+pool but will also attempt to cancel the operation using `Thread#interrupt()` in
-the fiber is canceled.
+the event that the fiber is canceled.

 ### Work-stealing pool